hesto2/civilization_archipelago_mod/README.md

 This project contains the base files needed in order to run Civilization VI with the [Archipelago Randomizer](https://archipelago.gg).

 ### Usage
-1. Click the green "Code" button in the github user interface and then "Download as Zip".
+1. Download the latest release of the mod from [github](https://github.com/hesto2/civilization_archipelago_mod/releases).

 2. Extract the zip file into a separate folder.
 This will be referred to as the folder containing the mod.